 Then when I switched to the v700, there was no problem at all, the I switch between the preview thumbnails.

-I did a little comparison on the slide film, and I think the scan on my computer vs. the positive/slide film in my hand, looked a lot a like.
+I did a little comparison of the slide film, and I think the scan on my computer vs. The positive/slide film in my hand, looked a lot alike.

 Here are three 100% cropped images of thesame photo.